GnatNamedAsh/node-backend-template/README.md

 ## Design approach

 I won't strictly be following OOP/OOD guidelines.
-I currently don't write code that way at my job, and there's something liberating about it.
+I currently don't write personal projects that, and there's something liberating about it.

 All that being said, there's no guarantee that you won't see a `class` keyword here or there.
 This is mostly a template of items to make starting up personal projects that much easier.
 Express endpoint controllers/middleware tend to be "here's a function that handles these endpoints" versus "here's an object that handles these endpoints" from my own experience dealing with it, so this being my collection of templates, I guess that means it's also opinionated.
 Oh well. 🤷